kjbrum/web-agencies-worldwide/CONTRIBUTING.md

 1. Follow the required structure when adding new files. _([see below](#folder-structure))_
 1. Use the area's name as the filename. _(lowercase and hyphenated, no spaces please!)_
-1. Use the "Area/City" template for the README file. _([see below](#templates))_
+1. Use the "Area" template for the README file. _([see below](#templates))_
     - Some files will be a little different if the location doesn't have an "area".
-In this case, just use the city name as the filename and omit the city headings and table of contents.
+In this case, just use the city name as the filename and use the "City" template.

 ## Adding a new country folder